 Dogs on anti-parasitic medications should begin to show improvement within a week, with a full recovery expected after a month.

 How to Prevent Worms in Dogs

-You can also help boost your pet’s immune system with high quality, natural foods, as well as supplements.
-The stronger the dog’s immune system, the less of a chance they’ll suffer severe problems due to worms.17
+- Parasites are easily passed from dog to dog, so boost your pet’s immune system with high-quality natural foods, as well as supplements.
+The stronger your dog’s immune system is, the less of a chance they’ll suffer severe problems due to worms.17

 Wrapping it Up

 So, does my dog have worms?
 Well, it’s nearly impossible to keep your dog completely protected from worms.
 But being aware of the symptoms of an infestation, taking the recommended preventative steps, knowing your pet’s behavior, and having them checked regularly by a veterinarian, can go a long way in protecting your beloved pet.

 If you see any unusual signs with your dog, however small, take them to see your veterinarian.
 At the very least, it will give you some peace of mind.